Leeds Rhinos' Challenge Cup Third Round tie picked for broadcast

 Leeds Rhinos’ Challenge Cup Third Round tie picked for broadcast

-Leeds Rhinos’ Challenge Cup Third Round tie against Widnes Vikings will be aired live on the Sportsman YouTube channel, it has been confirmed.
+Leeds Rhinos’ Challenge Cup Third Round tie against Championship outfit Widnes Vikings will be aired live on The Sportsman’s YouTube channel, it has been confirmed.

-Widnes will play host to the Rhinos in one of the most eagerly anticipated ties of the next round, with Allan Coleman’s side progressing through after beating Thatto Heath Crusaders 76-0 in the Second Round.
-This will also serve as Brad Arthur’s side’s first competitive game of the new season.
+Widnes, who were relegated from Super League back in 2018, will host the Rhinos in one of the most anticipated ties of the Third Round on Saturday, February 7 (3pm KO).

-News of the latest broadcast details also comes after London Broncos’ home tie against Bradford Bulls was selected for BBC coverage via the iPlayer.
+That tie at the DCBL Stadium follows the Vikings’ comfortable 76-0 victory over community club Thatto Heath Crusaders last weekend in the Second Round, and will serve as Leeds’ first competitive game of 2026.

 Want more Love Rugby League?
 Add us as a preferred source on Google and ensure you never miss our exclusives and breaking news!